Infineon/mtb-examples-CYW920820EVB-02-btsdk-hid/hid/ble_mouse/read_me.txt

     Use this option to enable scroll function.
 This option requires actual demo mouse that has quadrature hardware.

-ENABLE_MOTION
-    Use this option to enable motion function.
-This option requires actual demo mouse hardware to be functional.

 ASSYMETRIC_SLAVE_LATENCY
     Use this option to enable assymetric slave latency.